xvxx/deadwiki/README.md

 ---

-There are three built-in ways to access your deadwiki:
+There are two built-in ways to access your deadwiki:

 - Run the local webserver and use the (minimal) HTML UI.
-- Run a native WebView app that wraps the UI.
 - Just use your filesystem.
 Regular Markdown files. `cat`, `ls`, etc.

 ## ~ status ~